TC Walker Mural

 Michael Rosato – 2020

 Commissioned in 2019, the Cook Foundation honors the man known as Virginia’s “Black Governor”, Thomas Calhoun (T.C.)
 Walker was a teacher, lawyer, and government official.
 Born a slave less than a year before President Abraham Lincoln signed the Emancipation Proclamation, Walker grew up to become the first African American to practice law in Gloucester County.
+Click on the button below to view an interactive story of the mural.

 Amy Bartlett Wright – 2019